-- When responding to a disclosure from a child, the aim is to get just enough information to take appropriate action. - The practitioner listens carefully and calmly, allowing the child time to express what they want to say. - Staff do not attempt to question the child but if they are not sure what the child said, or what they meant, they may prompt the child further by saying 'tell me more about that' or 'show me again'. - After the initial disclosure, staff speak immediately to the designated person.
-They do not further question or attempt to interview a child.

-- If a child shows visible signs of abuse such as bruising or injury to any part of the body and it is age appropriate to do so, the key person will ask the child how it happened. - When recording a child's disclosure, their exact words are used as well as the exact words with which the member of staff responded. - If marks or injuries are observed, these are recorded on a body diagram.
+- When responding to a disclosure from a child, the aim is to get just enough information to take appropriate action. - The member of staff listens carefully and calmly, allowing the child time to express what they want to say. - Staff do not attempt to question the child but if they are not sure what the child said, or what they meant, they may prompt the child further by saying 'tell me more about that' or 'show me again'. - After the initial disclosure, staff speak immediately to the designated safeguarding lead.
+They do not further question or attempt to interview a child. - If a child shows visible signs of abuse such as bruising or injury to any part of the body and it is age appropriate to do so, the key person will ask the child how it happened. - When recording a child's disclosure on 06.1b Safeguarding incident reporting form, their exact words are used as well as the exact words with which the member of staff responded. - If marks or injuries are observed, these are recorded on a body diagram.